Internet censorship in the United States: WikiLeaks

 In February 2008, the Bank Julius Baer vs. WikiLeaks lawsuit prompted the United States District Court for the Northern District of California to issue a permanent injunction against the website WikiLeaks' domain name registrar.
 The result was that WikiLeaks could not be accessed through its web address.
 This elicited accusations of censorship and resulted in the Electronic Frontier Foundation defending WikiLeaks.
 After a later hearing, the injunction was lifted.

-Assange said that WikiLeaks chose Amazon knowing they would probably be kicked off of "in order to separate rhetoric from reality".
-On December 1, 2010 Amazon.com cut off WikiLeaks 24 hours after it was contacted by the staff of Senator Joe Lieberman, Chairman of the US Senate Committee on Homeland Security.
-In a statement Lieberman said it was "the right decision and should set the standard for other companies".
-Constitutional lawyers say that this is not a first amendment issue because Amazon, as a private company, is free to make its own decisions.
-Kevin Bankston, a lawyer with the Electronic Frontier Foundation, agreed that this was not a violation of the first amendment.
+Julian Assange said that WikiLeaks chose Amazon knowing they would probably be kicked off of "in order to separate rhetoric from reality".
+On December 1, 2010, Amazon.com cut off WikiLeaks, 24 hours after it was contacted by the staff of Senator Joe Lieberman, Chairman of the US Senate Committee on Homeland Security.
+Lieberman stated it was "the right decision and should set the standard for other companies".
+Kevin Bankston, a lawyer with the Electronic Frontier Foundation, stated that although this was not a violation of the First Amendment, it did implicate First Amendment rights in that it could limit what Americans have a First Amendment right to access due to pressure directed toward web hosts to remove certain material.